Updated: May 17 2026

 Garbage cans are one of the biggest attractants.
 Food smells travel surprisingly far, and once rats identify a reliable food source, they return nightly.

-why rats love garbage cans and how to rat-proof them for prevention strategies.
+If your trash area has frequent activity, see why rats love garbage cans and how to rat-proof them for prevention strategies.

 Seasonal Movement